HexisHakon/VIS-Proj-M/README.md

   ```sh
   RIOT_API_KEY=
   ```
-4. Login <a href="https://developer.riotgames.com/">here</a> and paste a generated token after the '=' in the .env file
+4. Login <a href="https://developer.riotgames.com/">here</a> and generate & copy a generated token
+5. Paste this token after the '=' in the .env file
 <br />_Example: RIOT_API_KEY=RGAPI-187b27b8-1905-44e2-88dd-24f4e214e994_
 <p align="right">(<a href="#top">back to top</a>)</p>